Plesk configuration - get open_basedir working for a subdomain

 Our goal is to open access to the public website directory and the /tmp directory for the special subdirectory.
 The directories are mentioned in the php_admin_value open_basedir

-1. Create a special vhost.conf file for the subdomain.
+Create vhost.conf file for subdomain

 Create /srv/www/vhosts/$domain.com/subdomains/$subDomName/conf/vhost.conf with the following content: